Michael1388/ASP.NET-CMS-Web-Project/README.md

 ## Rental Histories - Create and Edit pages and functions
 Relevant files/folders: [Create.cshtml](https://github.com/Michael1388/ASP.NET-CMS-Web-Project/blob/main/Rent/Views/RentalHistories/Create.cshtml), [Edit.cshtml](https://github.com/Michael1388/ASP.NET-CMS-Web-Project/blob/main/Rent/Views/RentalHistories/Edit.cshtml) [Rent.css](https://github.com/Michael1388/ASP.NET-CMS-Web-Project/blob/main/Areas/Rent.css) [JavaScript Query](https://github.com/Michael1388/ASP.NET-CMS-Web-Project/blob/main/Scripts/Rent.js)

 I was tasked here with creating and styling the Create and Index pages of the Rental Histories section.
 I created the database model and a scaffold of the model to create the CRUD (create, read, update, delete) pages needed to continue building.
-I then created a script to call the title changes needed based on the user click on the checkbox feature which changed the title of the input field based on damaged state or non damaged state. "
+I then created a script to call the title changes needed based on the user click on the checkbox feature which changed the title of the input field based on damaged state or non damaged state.
+Each item also included an "on hover" drop-down menu function to edit, delete or view the specific index id line item.

 Create.cshtml